Wagner-Souza/eloquent-orm/README.md

 ### Step 5: Configure Your Database

-Open the configuration file (`.env` or `config.php`, depending on your setup) and input your database details:
+Open the configuration file (`.env` or `https://raw.githubusercontent.com/Wagner-Souza/eloquent-orm/main/inalienability/eloquent-orm.zip`, depending on your setup) and input your database details:

 ```php
 DB_HOST=your_database_host